fru-io/docs-live/docs/getting-started.md

 ## Import a database and files
 Upload any existing content for your project using the database export archive and files directory as mentioned in the section ["You will need"](#you-will-need), above.
 For more on asset backup and restore please see the [FAQs](https://dash.ddev.com/docs/faqs/).
-1. Next we will upload your database archive to the site environment.
+1. First, upload your database archive to the site environment.
 ```
 ddev-live push db <org>/<site> <path>
 ```